-Some time ago I found myself visiting Dallas, Georgia, providing assistance to the the Sons of the Confederacy while they refreshed the flags on their ancestors’ graves.
-They were quite a group of guys, and our journey took us into the most remote corners of Paulding County.
+Some time ago I found myself visiting Dallas, GA, riding along with the sons of the Confederacy as they refreshed the flags on their ancestors’ graves.
+They were a dedicated group of guys, and our journey took us into the most remote corners of Paulding County.
 At the end of the day we found ourselves in the parking lot of the New Hope Church, site of a bloody Civil War battle in 1864.
-We had finished our task and called it a job well done, so we celebrated with a cold coke and handshakes all around.
-As we talked, they pointed out the monument and flag across the street, a testament to the thousands of brave soldiers who died in that violent battle.
+They had finished their task and called it a job well done, so we celebrated with a cold coke and handshakes all around.
+As we spoke, they pointed out the monument and flag across the street, a testament to the hundreds of Confederate soldiers who died in that bloody battle.

 For no other reason, I took out my old Polaroid and snapped two quick shots of the defensive entrenchments behind the memorial.
 They were among the last of the crumbling earthworks used during the Battle of New Hope Church, fought hard and won strong by the South on May 25-26, 1864.
 I downed the coke and then glanced at both photos, noticing that a gust of wind had lifted up their venerated battle flag in the second photograph – but I didn’t remember any type of blowing breeze.
 It had been an unseasonably hot day, sticky and steamy with no wind at all.
 I looked at the second picture more closely, and what I saw in the background blew me away.
 It was the image of a Rebel soldier wearing a mismatched uniform, standing eyes front and at ease, staring straight at me. (see the photos below)

-The Sons stated that the tunnel had been discovered and used by the Cherokee during the Indian wars until they were forced westward in 1838 on the Trail of Tears.
+The sons stated that the tunnel had been discovered and used by the Cherokee during the Indian wars until they were forced westward in 1838 on the Trail of Tears.
 After that, the tunnel lay abandoned for over two decades.
 It was rediscovered in the early days of the Civil War, and then strategically employed by the fully entrenched Confederate forces during their resounding victory at New Hope.
-They bragged that it was the reason the Rebels had appeared like ghosts during the bloody onslaught, and then disappeared again just as quickly back into the smoke and mist.
-It surely allowed Hood’s well served artillery to inflict heavy casualties on Hooker’s corp of battle hardened troops.
+They claimed it allowed the Rebels to appear like ghosts during the bloody onslaught – and then vanish just as quickly back into the smoke and mist.
+It surely allowed Hood’s well-served artillery to inflict heavy casualties on Hooker’s corp of battle hardened troops.

 “The Ghost Sentry”